Gonzalo Jiménez de Quesada: Later expeditions

 In 1569, at the age of 63, De Quesada received a commission to conquer the Llanos to the east of the Colombian cordillera.
 From Bogotá in April 1569 with 500 mounted soldiers, 1500 natives, 1100 horses and pack animals, 600 head of cattle, 800 pigs, a large number of negro slaves and 8 priests, he first descended to Mesetas on the upper Guejar River.
 There most of the livestock was destroyed by a grass fire.
 De Quesada's expedition then moved to nearby San Juan de los Llanos, where a course was set for east-southeast (by the guide Pedro Soleto), and maintained for the following two years.
 After a year or so some men returned with Juan Maldonado, reaching San Juan after six months with few survivors.
 De Quesada eventually reached (San Fernando de) Atabapo at the confluence of the Guaviare and the Orinoco (in December 1571), any further movement requiring the construction of ships.
 He therefore dejectedly returned to Bogotá, arriving in December 1572 with only 25 Spaniards, 4 natives, 18 horses and 2 priests.
 The expedition had been one of the most expensive disasters on record.
-After a brief period of service in a frontier command (during which he suppressed an indigenous uprising) De Quesada, afflicted with leprosy, overcome with despair at his debts, owing more than 60 thousand ducats, was forced to seek a milder climate and died quietly, aged 70 to 85, in Mariquita, an important market town in the New Kingdom of Granada.
+After a brief period of service in a frontier command (during which he suppressed an indigenous uprising) De Quesada, affected by leprosy, overcome with despair at his debts, owing more than 60 thousand ducats, was forced to seek a milder climate and died quietly, aged 70, in Mariquita, an important market town in the New Kingdom of Granada.

 Death and legacy

-After his death in, Mariquita where he was buried in the Santa Lucía Abbey.
+After his death in Mariquita, he was buried in the Santa Lucía Abbey.
 His remains were there until 1597, when they were exhumed and transferred to Bogotá, the city founded by him.